 PATH Train: From Hoboken to World Trade Center or from Newark to World Trade Center.

-Taxi: Get off at the intersection of Vesey Street and West End.
+Taxi/Uber/Lyft: Get off at the intersection of Vesey Street and West End.

-Hours of Operation:
+Hours of Operation

-Standard Tickets: Prices are $34 for an adult (13-64), $32 for a senior (65+), $28 for youth (6-12), and children 5 and under are free.
+Standard General Admission Tickets: Prices are advertised as starting at $44 for an adult, plus any taxes and processing fees that apply.
 These tickets have a timed entry, which is specified while purchasing tickets online.

 To purchase tickets online directly through the One World Observatory website, click here.

 Skip-the-Ticket-Line Entrance Ticket: These tickets are equivalent to the Standard General Admission Tickets offered by the One World Observatory website.
 The last time we checked, after accounting for taxes and fees, the total price is cheaper on the GetYourGuide website for all age groups.
 You can also get a full refund up to 24 hours in advance, should something come up and you have to change your plans.

 What to Expect on Your Visit to One World Observatory

 After showing your tickets, you will pose for photos and then walk past the Horizon Grid that shows photos and videos of nearby places and historic moments in New York City.